hellohaptik/docs_haptik/bot-builder/nodes.rst

      - Dictionary containing user data
    * - entities
      - Dictionary
-     - Entities containting ..

-**entities output format**

-The entities Dictionary will have a key for each entity that is detected e.g. movie_name, venue, phone_number, etc.

-The value for each entity is a list of dictionary containing the following structure:
+     - The entities dictionary will have a key for each entity that is detected e.g. movie_name, venue, phone_number, etc. The value for each entity is a list of dictionary as shown below.

+**entity output format**

 .. code:: json